Avaiga/taipy-doc/docs/relnotes.md

   ensure that entities from all production versions are compatible with each other.<br/>
   For more information, please refer to [Production mode](./manuals/core/versioning/production_mode.md).

+<h6 style="font-size: 1.2em"><strong><code>taipy-template</code></strong></h6>
+3.0.0

+- A new template named "scenario-management" is available.
+Please refer to [Create a Taipy application from a specific template](./manuals/cli/create.md#from-a-specific-template) for more information on how to create a new Taipy application with the new "scenario-management" template.

 ### Improvements and changes

 <h6 style="font-size: 1.2em"><strong><code>taipy-core</code></strong></h6>